Note: This post was updated at 12:48 p.m. ET on June 5 and will be continually updated as additional resources become available.

 - The option for the Labor Department to exempt businesses with fewer than 50 employees from abiding by the paid leave mandate, if the Labor Department decides the new law could pose an existential threat to the company.

-Treasury Secretary Steven Mnuchin announced March 17 that the IRS will defer $300 billion worth of tax payments for individuals and businesses.
+Mnuchin announced March 17 that the IRS will defer $300 billion worth of tax payments for individuals and businesses.
 Corporations can defer up to $10 million of payments owed to the IRS, interest-free, for 90 days, while individuals can defer up to $1 million.

-Recently, President Trump signed a bill that allows the SBA to issue an estimated $7 billion in low-interest loans.
+Recently, the president signed a bill that allows the SBA to issue an estimated $7 billion in low-interest loans.
 The SBA announced on March 12 that small businesses with financial burdens caused by the pandemic that don't have credit available elsewhere can be eligible for loans of up to $2 million with a 3.75 percent interest rate (2.75 percent for nonprofits).
 As of March 21, businesses in all 50 states and U.S. territories can apply here.
 For more information, you can contact the SBA disaster assistance customer service center at 1-800-659-2955 or email@example.com.

-The city's Office of Economic and Workforce Development (OEWD) will issue emergency grants of up to $10,000 for affected small businesses.
-Find out more about the program: Covid-19 Small Business Resiliency Fund.
 Mayor London Breed has declared a state of emergency and announced that the city will allow:

 - Deferments on first quarter 2020 tax payments until February 2021 for small businesses with up to $10 million in annual sales; and